Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod -R +x ." is the script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed

 "chmod -m 751 my _dir" is the script that creates a directory called my_dir with permissions 751 in the working directory

+"chgrp school hello" is the script that changes the group owner to school for th file hello